 American English has many different syllable rhythms, and learning them can help you recognize where to place stress in English words.
 Try out one such rhythm in the video below.

-While learning English can present certain challenges — such as different consonants, vowel systems, and stress patterns — there are various ways Chinese speakers can become proficient English speakers.
+Practical Tips for Learning English Pronunciation as a Chinese Speaker While learning English can present certain challenges — such as different consonants, vowel systems, and stress patterns — there are various ways Chinese speakers can become proficient English speakers.
 Below we’ve compiled a list of practical tips to help you on your journey to mastering English pronunciation.

-Phonemic awareness is the ability to recognize and distinguish sounds.
+Build Your Phonemic Awareness Phonemic awareness is the ability to recognize and distinguish sounds.
 To build phonemeic awareness in English, you must familiarize yourself with the English sound system.
 In other words, you have to practice listening and repeating different sounds in English until they become more familiar.
 One way to increase your phonemic awareness is to watch English movies and TV shows or listen to podcasts to grasp native pronunciation and intonation.
 Try to mimic native speakers' pronunciation, stress patterns, and intonations to the best of your ability.
 Pay close attention to how they pronounce specific words and organize certain sentences.

-Another way to build your phonemic awareness is to immerse yourself in English-speaking environments by engaging in conversations with native English speakers or speech coaches, as well as by joining clubs and events that allow you to practice your English pronunciation.
+Another way to build your phonemic awareness is to immerse yourself in English-speaking environments by engaging in conversations with native English speakers or speech coaches , as well as by joining clubs and events that allow you to practice your English pronunciation.

-In English, breaking words into syllables helps with proper pronunciation and refining your word stress and intonation ability.
+Break Words into Syllables In English, breaking words into syllables helps with proper pronunciation and refining your word stress and intonation ability.
 Pay attention to the stress patterns in English words and sentences and emphasize the correct syllables for different words to convey their meaning accurately.
 Practice dividing words into syllables and stressing the correct syllable within a word.
 For instance, "re-cord" versus "re-cord."

 Here are some other words you can practice breaking into syllables: